microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery.md

-# Anonymize PII entities in an Azure Data Factory ETL Pipeline
+# Anonymize PII entities using Azure Data Factory template

 This sample uses the built in data anonymization template of Azure Data Factory which is a part of the Template Gallery to move a set of text files from one location to another while anonymizing their content.
 It leverages the code for using [Presidio on Azure App Service](../app-service/index.md) to call Presidio as an HTTP REST endpoint in the Azure Data Factory (ADF) pipeline while parsing and storing each file as an Azure Blob Storage.